AppView

 Section titled “social.colibri.channel.getReadCursor”Get the read cursor for the current user and specified channel.

-Section titled “social.colibri.message.listReactions”Get all reactions for a specified message, grouped by emoji with reactor DIDs.
+Section titled “social.colibri.channel.listReactions”Get all reactions for a specified message, grouped by emoji with reactor DIDs.

 social.colibri.notification.listNotifications